syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 You can download the entire source code of this sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Custom_designer_sfpopuplayout_android1468892514).

-Refer this link to know the properties that can be configured via designer for SfPopupLayout.
+Refer to this link to know the properties that can be configured using designer for SfPopupLayout.

 ## Adding SfPopupLayout in Xamarin.Android using C# code